Friday Photospread: Rare Pomacanthus Angelfish at Tampa International Airport

 It is abundantly clear now that the fish on display was one of only a handful of mixed-species Angelfish that were reared during these early Rising Tide efforts in 2011 and 2012, placing this resplendent beast at an age of 8 or 9 years.

 It’s also apparent exactly who its parents were.
 In addition to the bright yellow slash down its flanks and some large dark spots on the forehead, both traits of the Maculosus, Yellowbar, or Map/Mac Angelfish (Pomacanthus maculosus), the bulk of this fish still echoes its other parent, the Koran or Semicircle Angelfish (Pomacanthus semicirculatus).
 The wide-ranging Koran Angel does occasionally hybridize with the Maculosus in the wild, but overall these fish are truly a rarity, and I suspect there are only a handful in captivity.

 This magnificent fish, bedazzled with intricate electric blue patterning on all its fins (except the pectorals), was a hidden gem in what otherwise might have been written off as just a publicly viewable, fish-only aquarium.
-I don’t know when the display was last redone and this fish added (sometime between 2016 and early 2020), and don’t know if it will remain on display for years to come, or if aquarium managers routinely change out the tank’s inhabitants.

 I have no idea if or when I’ll ever pass through Tampa International Airport next, particularly as the Covid-19 pandemic continues to rage, discouraging all non-essential travel.
-If I happen to find myself in Tampa again, you can be sure I’ll make it a point to find this aquarium in the baggage claim area so I can check in on this rare fish.
+If I happen to find myself in Tampa again, you can be sure I’ll make it a point to find this aquarium in the Blue Baggage Claim area so I can check in on this rare fish.
 If you happen to pass through, please check back with us and tell us (in the comments!) how this amazing captive-bred hybrid angelfish is doing!